fhuemer/tavox/README.md

 \end{document}
 ```

-This example is deliberately kept simple to highlight the ease with which `tavox` can be integrated into your presentations.
+This example is deliberately kept simple to highlight the ease with which Tavox can be integrated into your presentations.
 However, the `speak` command is actually much more powerful and also supports Beamer-style overlay specifications and optional arguments to introduce delays before and after the spoken lines.
-Please refer to the `examples` directory for more advanced demonstrations of the capabilities of `tavox`.
+Please refer to the `examples` directory for more advanced demonstrations of the capabilities of Tavox.

 Upon compilation of the above presentation, a file named `demo.tavox` will be created by the package.
-This file can then be passed on to the accompanying `tavox` CLI tool that comes with the `tavox` Python package to create a video:
+This file can then be passed on to the accompanying Tavox CLI tool that comes with the `tavox` Python package to create a video:

 ```bash
 python -m tavox demo.tavox